hkustDB/SDPFE/README.md

-# SDPFE - Demo of Practical Frequency Estimation in the Shuffle Model
+# SDPFE - Practical Frequency Estimation in the Shuffle Model

 Qiyao Luo, Yilei Wang, and Ke Yi.
 2022.
 Frequency Estimation in the Shuffle Model with Almost a Single Message.
 In Proceedings of the 2022 ACM SIGSAC